Which Student Loans Are Available for Graduate Students?

 5. Total Loan Amount

-Graduate student loans may end up costing you a lot more than you ever considered.
+Graduate School Student Loans may end up costing you a lot more than you ever considered.
 You don’t want to be surprised by the time you start on your repayment plans.
 Just because the monthly payment looks low, doesn’t mean that it’s affordable.
 Student loan options may vary across lenders, but you should be calculating the total to avoid massive student loan debt.
 If you have questions, you may check with the financial aid office.

 6. Monthly Payments